Save 25% during our 24 Hour Retro Coily Cable Blow Out Sale!

 If you're performing on a large stage with your rig WAY behind you, you need longer cables.
 Gigging musicians often carry a short set and a large set for the run between the pedalboard and amp.
 I usually recommend having an Instrument Junction Box to tie cables together for super long runs.
 If you're playing in most ‘bar' stages and don't want to be standing on your cables, then I would recommend 10' cables.

-The other factor, which can be a significant issue, is where your beverage during a performance.
-If you put a drink on your amp, you need to ensure your primary instrument cable can get back to the pint glass or can.
+The other factor, which can be a significant issue, is where your beverage is during a performance.
+If you put a drink on your amp, you must ensure your primary instrument cable can return to the pint glass or can.
 If you use a mic stand to hold your beverage or keep it by your feet, then it's not an issue.

 Movement is something to consider as well.
 Do you stay in your zone?
 Do you wander around?
 If so, then a large cable might be required.